 Floodplains are delineated on the Federal Insurance Rate Maps.
 The Federal Emergency Management Agency or FEMA prepares studies providing local agencies with the necessary information to administer their floodplains.

 If a building or residence is determined to be located in a Floodplain then Floodplain use permits are required.
+If you are considering developing in a floodplain then this brochure may be helpful.

 To view descriptions of zone designations on FIRM Maps, click here.